Free SEN teaching resources

 Christmas is not the problem; our expectations combined with the extended commercialisation of Christmas is the biggest cause of anxiety.

-But they don’t have to be here are some ideas that will help support everyone to enjoy the holidays.
+Christmas doesn’t have to be a source of stress and anxiety for autistic children.
+Here are 7 ideas that will help support everyone to enjoy the holidays.
 Some are from my experience working with Autistic young people but I would love to hear your strategies.

 1) Don’t force unusual & intense social interactions.